xcart/xcart-docs/_pages/kb_en/modules/shop_by_brand.md

 * **Meta description** : The description to be used in the description META tag on the category page (for SEO purposes).
 * **Clean URL** : The product page Clean URL (for SEO purposes).

-The buyers will see the Brands block on the home page and on any category page on the store front-end.
+The buyers will see the Brands block on the home page and on any category page on the store front end.
 You can change the Brands block location using the [Webmaster mode](https://devs.x-cart.com/webinars_and_video_tutorials/using_webmaster_mode_in_x-cart_5.html "Shop by Brand").
 The brands are also added to the store main {% link "menu" ref_BDykFBbw %}.
 If you want to disable the brands menu you can do it in the **Content** > **Menus** section of the store admin back-end.

 ![home.png]({{site.baseurl}}/attachments/ref_2LetICls/home.png)